Run GitLab Runner in a container

 docker logs gitlab-runner

-You may find more information about handling container logs at the Docker documentation page.
+For more information about handling container logs, see docker container logs in the Docker documentation.

-The gitlab/gitlab-runner image is configured to look for the trusted SSL certificates at /etc/gitlab-runner/certs/ca.crt, this can however be changed using the -e "CA_CERTIFICATES_PATH=/DIR/CERT" configuration option.
+1. Optional.
+The gitlab/gitlab-runner image looks for trusted SSL certificates in /etc/gitlab-runner/certs/ca.crt.
+To change this behavior, use the -e "CA_CERTIFICATES_PATH=/DIR/CERT" configuration option.

 Docker images

-See GitLab Runner source for possible build instructions for both Ubuntu and Alpine images.
+See the GitLab Runner source for possible build instructions for both Ubuntu and Alpine images.

 To build a gitlab-runner Docker image for the latest Alpine version: